Have you ever wondered what a coach holiday driver does?

 The maximum daily driving time is 9 hours.
 This can be increased to 10 hours twice in a weekly period.

 There is a limit of 56 hours driving per week – made up of 6 x 9 hours plus two extra hours.
-There is a further limit of 90 hours per two weekly period.
+There is a further limit of 90 hours per two-weekly period.

+Coach driver breaks are also regulated.
 Daily rest periods must be uninterrupted rest of 11 hours, although this can be reduced to 9 hours three times per week.

-At the end of every 6 working days the driver must take a weekly rest of 45 hours.
-There is an option to take a reduced weekly rest but this must be compensated for in a two week period.
+At the end of every 6 working days, the driver must take a weekly rest of 45 hours.
+There is an option to take a reduced weekly rest but this must be compensated for in a two-week period.

 3. Two Drivers